Network-Sec/privATM/README.md

 We carefully implemented a `credential discovery` logic, trying to balance speed, coverage and false-positives / true-positives rate.

 Credential search is always a balancing act, we're happy with this config as it is, but it will **certainly** not match every scenario, machine and probably not CTFs.

+**TODO:** As we search all $env:PATHs this will usually lead to directories like `C:\Windows\System32` and other system dirs being added to the search tree.
+Those will add a huge workload while yielding small chances for actual cred findings.
+We'll add a check to remove those dirs in a later version.
 ```
 Processing Files
 Processing file 254 of 2946 - C:\Users\testuser\bookmarks-2024-04-21.json - 1 MB